Trump's 'Go Back' Rhetoric Is Sign Of A Racially Divisive And Turbulent Year To Come

 Just hours before Trump said he was "not happy" with the "send her back" chant at his rally, his campaign declined to distance itself from it.

-"The Squad, as they call themselves, are now the leaders of the Democrat Party," campaign communications director Tim Murtaugh told NPR's Tamara Keith in a statement when asked if the campaign would disavow it.
+"The Squad, as they call themselves, are now the leaders of the Democrat Party," campaign communications director Tim Murtaugh told NPR's Tamara Keith in a statement when asked whether the campaign would disavow it.
 "Americans don't like it when elected officials consistently disparage this country.
 All the Democrats are pushing socialist ideas that are terrible for America.
 They are all the same."

 Trump's tweet about forcing Democrats to defend the four congresswomen and the campaign's initial response to the rally chant make the political strategy plain.
 Facing reelection, the president hasn't done much to reach out beyond his loyal base of supporters, who still very much support him, but he needs to win over independents.
-So try to make them think Democrats and their most extreme wing are one and the same while Democratic presidential candidates duke it out in their primary.
+So he's trying to make them think Democrats and their most extreme wing are one and the same while Democratic presidential candidates duke it out in their primary.

 In other words, define Trump's eventual opponent as too far left for the country even before there is a nominee.